 The NDC dosage amount can also be manually entered within an encounter.
 This is helpful when the NDC quantity varies for the same procedure codes.

-- Create a new encounter and enter the same procedure code that was setup previously.
+Create a new encounter and enter the same procedure code that was previously set up.

 Now the manually-entered NDC dosage will be sent in the claim, along with the NDC code and unit set within the procedure code.